 💭 How to Grill Wagyu Burgers

 Heat a gas or charcoal grill to 450 F degrees.
-This will take 10 to 15 minutes.
+I prefer charcoal, this will take 10 to 15 minutes.

 Grill the patties over direct heat for 4 minutes.
 Flip and cook an additional 3 to 4 minutes for a medium-rare burger.
 Top the last minute of cooking and close the lid so the cheese will melt.